 Random blood glucose: this test reflects the blood sugar level at a given point in time.
-Normal values are generally between 72 and 125 mg/dL as discussed earlier.
+Normal range is between 4.0 to 5.9mmol/l(72.0 to 106.2mg/dl).

 Oral glucose tolerance test: this is a test that measures blood glucose levels at given time points after a dose of sugar is consumed.
 This test is most commonly used to diagnose gestational diabetes.

-Glycohemoglobin A1c: is a measurement of glucose that is bound to red blood cells and provides an indication about blood sugar levels over the past 2 to 3 months.
+Glycohemoglobin A1c(HbA1C): is a measurement of glucose that is bound to red blood cells and provides an indication about blood sugar levels over the past 2 to 3 months.

 How is Hyperglycemia Treated?

 You treat Hyperglycemia by injecting yourself with insulin.See below for the correct insulin units to inject for a variety of high blood sugar results.

 A hyperglycemia result greater than 7.0mmol/l(126.0mg/dl)you need to inject one unit of insulin.

 A hyperglycemia result greater than 9.0mmol/l(162.0mg/dl)you need to inject two units of insulin.

 A hyperglycemia result greater than 11.0mmol/l(198.0mg/dl)you need to inject three units of insulin.